$120,000 grant from 2020 to 2021

 Based in Cambodia, WaterSHED uses in-depth research to identify strategic opportunities and gaps in the wider system, and then works to strengthen the capacity and relationships between key actors to create a more dynamic and resilient market.

-To date, WaterSHED’s hands-off marketing approach has successfully enabled small businesses to sell 150,000 toilets, generating more than USD $6 million in revenue for rural businesses, and accelerating sanitation coverage from a stagnant 25% to nearly 50% in five years.
+Over the past six years, WaterSHED’s hands-off marketing approach has successfully enabled small businesses to sell 180,000 toilets, generating more than USD $9 million in revenue for rural businesses, and accelerating sanitation coverage from a stagnant 25% to over 60%.

 The Foundation is supporting WaterSHED’s sustainability strategy and exit of the NGO from the sector in 2021.